NITYANANDA/tsf/examples/jaxrs-jms-http/README.txt

 Starting the service
 ---------------------------------------
 * In the servlet container
    cd war; mvn jetty:run

- * From within the Talend Service Factory OSGi container
+* From within the Talend Service Factory OSGi container karaf@tsf> features:install tsf-example-jaxrs-jms-http

-    From the OSGi command line, run:
-	install mvn:com.talend.sf.examples.jaxrs-jms-http/jaxrs-jms-http-common/1.0
-        install mvn:com.talend.sf.examples.jaxrs-jms-http/jaxrs-jms-http-service/1.0
-     That should print out the bundle IDs for the common and server bundles.
-From the OSGi command line, then start the installed bundles, for example start 115
-     where 115 is the bundle ID number that was printed during install.
+   (Make sure you've first installed the examples features repository as described in the parent README.)

 Running the Client